 Effervescence was deeply honored to host expert author Richard Juhlin, widely considered to be the foremost Champagne connoisseur in the world.
 Juhlin has published extensively on Champagne and is reputed to have tasted more of it than anyone else over the course of his long and varied career.
 From James Beard awards to France’s Legion d’Honneur, Juhlin is particularly revered for his blind-tasting abilities and encyclopedic knowledge of the region.

-For this Master Class, Juhlin will guide us as we examine – and taste – how Champagne ages and matures through four decades – 1970, 1980, 1990 and 2000.
-We’ll be treated to rarities not commonly available as we explore both youthful and aged examples of the region’s very best bottlings.
+In this Masterclass, Juhlin guided us as we examined – and tasted – how Champagne ages and matures through four decades – 1970, 1980, 1990 and 2000.
+Participants were treated to rarities not commonly available as we explore both youthful and aged examples of the region’s very best bottlings.

 Some of the topics covered during this unique master class: